 Los Angeles, CA 90032-8120

-Email applications may be sent to Graduate Admissions Counselor Jane Ratan at firstname.lastname@example.org.
+Email applications or any questions about admissions or application process may be sent to Graduate Admissions Counselor Jane Ratan at firstname.lastname@example.org.

-(3) A statement of the applicant’s career objectives, indicating why the applicant is pursuing the degree.
+(4) A statement of purpose and commitment, elaborating why the applicant is pursuing the degree and should be admitted.

-(4) Two letters of recommendation, preferably from persons who have supervised the applicant's work in a healthcare setting.
-Letters may be provided on the organization’s letterhead and addressed to the Coordinator, M.S.
-Healthcare Management Program, alternatively on the recommendation forms.
+(5) Two letters of recommendation, preferably from persons who have supervised the applicant's work in a healthcare setting.
+Letters must be signed and contain current contact information for any follow up.
+Letters may be provided on the organizations’ letterheads and addressed to the Coordinator, MS Healthcare Management Program, or, alternatively, on the recommendation forms linked above.

-The College examines each candidate's potential, taking into consideration all academic work experience, level of responsibility, and other factors that may have a bearing on the individual's potential for success.
-Applicants are evaluated on the merits of their own application in comparison with those of all other applicants for the quarter.
+The College examines each applicant's submissions and potential, taking into consideration all academic and work experiences, levels of achievement and responsibility, letters of recommendation, and other factors that may have a bearing on the individual's potential for success in this program.
+Applicants are evaluated on the merits of their own application.
+Their applications may also be assessed in comparison with those of other applicants for the semester in which they seek admission.
+A personal interview may be requested by the College to clarify any of the submissions.
+Admission is competitive, and meeting the minimum requirements will not guarantee admission.

-Students who are admitted but do not register in the quarter for which they applied must reapply to the University and pay another application fee if seeking admission to any future quarter.
+Students who are admitted but do not register in the semester for which they applied must reapply to the University and pay another application fee if seeking admission to any future term.
 There is no deferred admission.
-Reapplication to the CBE is not necessary if readmission is sought within one academic year.
-Students who seek to reactivate their CBE graduate program application file for admission consideration must send a letter to the Associate Dean for Academic Affairs and Resources, indicating the quarter for which they seek admission.
-With the letter they must include information about any activities they have undertaken since the first application.
-Note that, unless granted a formal leave of absence, continuing graduate students who fail to attend at least two quarters in a given calendar year lose their continuing registration privileges and must compete for readmission with all other applicants.
+Reapplication to the College is not necessary if readmission is sought within one academic year.
+Students who seek to reactivate their CBE graduate program application file for admission consideration must send a letter to the Associate Dean for Graduate Studies, indicating the quarter for which they seek admission.
+With the letter, they must include information about any activities they have undertaken since the first application.
+Note that, unless granted a formal leave of absence, continuing graduate students who fail to attend two consecutive semesters may lose their continuing registration privileges and must compete for readmission with all other applicants.
+Please read about this and other applicable policies in the official Catalog, and other sources incorporated there by reference, for most current information.